Csimmons117/csun_cit/cit270/08-week8-private-network.md

 <!-- This is a line use to note the start of the second half of class-->

 ## Setting VPC Peering <!--Lab3 this will be helpful-->
-*This is the next part of the lab creating a VPC peering connection*
+*This is the next part of the lab creating a VPC peering connection*<br>

 <img src="./pictures/VPC-peering.png">
 <br>